colinxy/colinxy.github.io/_posts/2016-07-08-github-hosted-comments.md

 across [this reference](http://ivanzuzak.info/2011/02/18/github-hosted-comments-for-github-hosted-blogs.html)
 aforementioned, I was surprised by its elegance and creativity.
-It immediately became clear to me that this is the right way for me to host the comments to my blog.
+It immediately became clear to me that this is the right way for me to host the comments on my blog.

 The general idea behind this method is to treat each blog as a issue, and each blog comment maps to each comment of the corresponding issue.